powellcenter-soilcarbon/soilcarbon/README.md

 1. If the file is the right format (.xlsx and correct tabs) a button that says 'download quality control report' will appear.
 Click this.
 1. Look at the file that is generated.
 If there are problems with the formating of the dataset, you will see warning messages.
 Read the text in the warning messages to figure out what the problem is.

-If you are having trouble understanding the formatting requirements for passing the quality control check.
-See this list of tips for filling:
+If you are having trouble understanding the formatting requirements for passing the quality control check, see this list of tips for filling out the template correctly:

-* The 'metadata', 'site', 'profile', 'layer', and 'fraction' tabs are required in order to upload file to database.
+* The 'metadata', 'site', 'profile', 'layer', and 'fraction' tabs are required in order to successfully upload the file to the database.
 * Variables with red column names are required and cannot have missing values.
 * Values in the variables called 'dataset_name', 'site_name', 'profile_name', and 'layer_name' must match across tabs in which they are found.
 * Check the 'controlled vocabulary' tab for acceptable values for certain variables.